Language Resource Center

 These "skits" (which you will write) test your oral production skills.
-You will perform in class, and the exams will be videotaped so that we can grade you individually.
+You will perform in class, and the exams will be videotaped so that I can grade you individually.
 No make-ups.

 Verb and vocabulary quizzes, and dictations (10%):

-We will have either a short verb conjugation quiz or a brief dictée in class (sometimes as part of a scheduled contrôle).
-For details, see the syllabus.
+You will often have either a short verb conjugation quiz or a brief dictée in class (sometimes as part of a scheduled contrôle).

 Announced and unannounced quizzes will be given regularly.
 These quizzes can test any